impostorsguides/impostorsguides.github.io/rbenv/part-3/3-af-content.md

 ## What is a Makefile?

-The most comprehensive resource I found on Makefiles is a website called [MakefileTutorial.com](https://web.archive.org/web/20230723010515/https://makefiletutorial.com/){:target="_blank" rel="noopener"}.
+The most comprehensive resource I found on Makefiles is a website called [MakefileTutorial.com](https://web.archive.org/web/20230723010515/https://makefiletutorial.com/){:target="_blank" rel="noopener" }.
 It tells us that:

 > Makefiles are used to help decide which parts of a large program need to be recompiled.
 In the vast majority of cases, C or C++ files are compiled.
 Other languages typically have their own tools that serve a similar purpose as Make.
 Make can also be used beyond compilation too, when you need a series of instructions to run depending on what files have changed.

 It goes on to talk about dependency graphs, and how a Makefile can be used to construct a dependency graph which tells your computer to recompile the dependencies (and the things which depend on them) if any of them change.

-Additionally, according to [OpenSource.com](https://web.archive.org/web/20230701183057/https://opensource.com/article/18/8/what-how-makefile){:target="_blank" rel="noopener"}:
+Additionally, according to [OpenSource.com](https://web.archive.org/web/20230701183057/https://opensource.com/article/18/8/what-how-makefile){:target="_blank" rel="noopener" }:

 > If you want to run or update a task when certain files are updated, the `make` utility can come in handy.
 The `make` utility requires a file, `Makefile` (or `makefile`), which defines set of tasks to be executed.

 So the program which reads your `Makefile` and re-compiles your dependencies is called `make`.

-Let's create a simple Makefile as an experiment, following along with the first example from the above [MakefileTutorial.com link](https://web.archive.org/web/20230723010515/https://makefiletutorial.com/){:target="_blank" rel="noopener"}.
+Let's create a simple Makefile as an experiment, following along with the first example from the above [MakefileTutorial.com link](https://web.archive.org/web/20230723010515/https://makefiletutorial.com/){:target="_blank" rel="noopener" }.

 ### Experiment- building a trivial Makefile example